sagarmamodia/DATA_RSS_V/README.md

 ## Project Description

 The project utilized various features related to demographics, lifestyle, and psychological factors to assess potential mental health conditions.
 The model was trained on a labeled dataset and evaluated using metrics like accuracy and AUC.
 The goal was to create an accessible tool that could provide preliminary insights into users' mental well-being, aiding in early detection and awareness.

 ## Dataset

 Name and source of the dataset used.
 Data preprocessing steps (if any).
 Licensing or usage restrictions (if applicable).

 ## Model Architecture

 Describe the model used (CNN, LSTM, Transformer, etc.).
 Mention any modifications or optimizations made.
 Provide a summary of hyperparameters and training settings.

 ## Installation

-    Steps to set up the project locally.
+1. Clone the repository on your local system (git clone)
-    Dependencies and requirements (requirements.txt or environment.yml).
+2. Install Dependences using
-    Command to create a virtual environment and install dependencies.
+    `pip install -r requirements.txt`

-## Usage
+4. Copy the test dataset to the directory (let's say it is named test.csv)

-    Instructions to run the project (training, testing, inference).
+5. Run the following script to get predictions
-    Sample commands to execute the scripts.
+    `python predict_mental_health.py test.csv`

 ## Evaluation & Performance